nerfstudio-project/nerfstudio/README.md

 We provide the following support strucutures to make life easier for getting started with NeRFs.
 For a full description, please refer to our [features page](#).

-**If you are looking for a feature that is not currently supported, please do not hesitate to contact the Nerf.Studio team!**
+**If you are looking for a feature that is not currently supported, please do not hesitate to contact the nerfstudio team!**

 - :mag_right: Web-based visualizer that allows you to:
   - Visualize training in real-time + interact with the scene